woshilapin/kirin/readme.md

 > Alias 'worker'

 Its role is to poll an external location and check if new information were published.
-In that case it processes it then store the result in db and send the corresponding info the Kraken.
+In that case worker processes it then stores the result in db and sends the corresponding info to Kraken.

 There can be several of these if load is important.
-At least one per provider is recommended.
+At least one per provider polled is recommended.

 ### Tests